The Commonplace

 0.5

 AI adoption affects Total Factor Productivity (TFP) of firms.
-Firm Productivity mixed high Total Factor Productivity (TFP)
+Firm Productivity mixed Total Factor Productivity (TFP)

 n=3366